AI-Generated Code Detection: The New Frontier in Academic Integrity

 Stay ahead with expert analysis and practical guides

-When a promising fintech startup sought Series A funding, their technical due diligence revealed a ticking legal bomb hidden in their dependencies.
-What began as a standard code scan escalated into a frantic race to remediate hundreds of license violations before the deal collapsed.
-This is the story of how unmanaged open-source code almost destroyed a company.
+When a promising fintech startup sought Series B funding, their due diligence included a standard code audit.
+What they found wasn't a security flaw, but a legal time bomb woven into their core product.
+This is the story of how unmanaged open-source dependencies almost destroyed a company.